Secret Secret: Composition

 Secret Secret is 4 minutes and 57 seconds long, an uptempo electro house.
-It starts with a subdominant major 7th chord, and is believed to be in the key of C# minor.
+It starts with a subdominant major 7th chord, and is believed to be in the key of C♯ minor.

 Music video

 Background

 The music video of Secret Secret was directed by Yuichi Kodama.
-The video shares the same concept with the ads for Janpnese long-seller icecream called "Pino" from Morinaga Milk Industry.
+The video shares the same concept with the ads for Japanese long-seller ice cream called "Pino" from Morinaga Milk Industry.
 The video and ads were produced by MTV Japan with the cooperation of Morinaga Milk Industry.

 The advertising slogan is "ながらピノ、する？" (Nagara Pino, suru?; lit.
 Shall we eat Pino while doing something?)

 The ads were aired on TV since April 10, 2008, and on the same day the video also was released on the MTV Japan channel and a special page of MTV Japan website "MTV meets PTV".
 Since 25 April 2008, the making-of processes of the video were repeatedly broadcast on the channel.

 Synopsis

-The video starts with the logo "PTV" (Pino TV), a fictional TV station, which parodies MTV.
-At first, the three Mannequins which look like the three members stand on the stage.
-Once the assistants have them eat a Pino piece, they suddenly began to dance.
+The video starts with the logo "PTV" (Pino TV), a fictional TV station that parodies MTV.
+At first, the three mannequins, which look like the three members, stand on the stage, being adjusted by three assistants dressed in black.
+As the assistants walk away, the mannequins turn into the three Perfume members.
+Once the assistants have them eat a Pino piece, they are energized and suddenly begin to dance.

-At first they wear grey-based uniform, and dance on the plain stage.
-On the next part they dance with the clothes of their 3rd major Electro World on, and partly feature the dance of the 2nd major single Computer City.
+At first, they wear grey-based uniforms and dance on the plain stage.
+In the next part, they dance wearing the clothes from their 3rd major single, Electro World, and partly feature the dance of their 2nd major single, Computer City.

-On the last part, the group finally got famous, and on the introduction by a blonde mushroom-haired host(played by Utamaru (宇多丸)), dance in a gorgeous dress on the music program, but with a sad smile.
-At the end, the three performers turn back into Mannequins again, and metafictionally the members come from the back stage and joyfully eat Pino with the Mannequins behind.
+In the last part, the group finally becomes famous, and with an introduction by a blonde mushroom-haired host (played by Utamaru (宇多丸)), they dance in gorgeous dresses on the music program but with sad smiles.
+In the end, the three performers transform into mannequins again, and metafictionally, the members escape from backstage and joyfully eat Pino with the mannequins behind.

 Kodama states that he would like to express both their joy and sadness to have been big stars.